-However, as strange as it may be, in several cases these Nurremberg microscopes, especially of the type seen here, had their fair share in the advance of scientific research.
-Despite their rustic design and very elementary optical performance, in some cases they turned to become useful in the hands of some prominent scientists in the early stages of their career.
-A Nuremberg Tripod microscope is known to be used by Jan Evangelista Purkyně (1787-1869) in his early studies of the large neurons found in the cerebellum, called after him (Purkinje cells), the Purkinje fibres (the fibrous tissue that conducts electrical impulses from the atrioventricular node to all parts of the ventricles of the heart), and other discoveries (Chvátal 2017).
+However, as strange as it may be, in several cases, these Nuremberg microscopes, especially of the type seen here, had their fair share in the advance of scientific research.
+Despite their rustic design and very elementary optical performance, in some cases, they turned to become useful in the hands of some prominent scientists in the early stages of their careers.
+A Nuremberg Tripod microscope is known to be used by Jan Evangelista Purkyně (1787-1869) in his early studies of the large neurons found in the cerebellum, called after him (Purkinje cells), the Purkinje fibers (the fibrous tissue that conducts electrical impulses from the atrioventricular node to all parts of the ventricles of the heart), and other discoveries (Chvátal 2017).
 A similar microscope is recorded as being used by Christian Gottfried Ehrenberg (1795-1876), the German naturalist, zoologist, comparative anatomist, geologist, and microscopist, in his work on infusoria for which he is primarily remembered.
 Ehrenberg began this work just after he returned from a voyage to Siberia with Alexander von Humboldt, on which he had gathered a large collection of zoological and botanical specimens.
-In his memoirs he refers to "only a very incomplete thirty-shilling wooden compound microscope from Nuremberg" with which he began his work (Ehrenberg 1837; Jardine 2009).
+In his memoirs, he refers to "only a very incomplete thirty-shilling wooden compound microscope from Nuremberg" with which he began his work (Ehrenberg 1837; Jardine 2009).

 Catel, P.F.
 1790.
 Mathematisches und physikalisches Kunst-Cabinet, dem Unterrichte und der Belustigung der Jugend gewidmet.
 Berlin: F.L.
 Lagarde.